edison0xyz/hyperledger-poc/readme.md

 ## Installation

-Before compiling and running the source code, we will require the following environments:
+Before compiling and running the source code, we will require an environment with the following:
 * Operating Systems: Ubuntu Linux 14.04 / 16.04 LTS (both 64-bit), or Mac OS 10.12
 * Docker Engine: Version 17.03 or higher
 * Docker-Compose: Version 1.8 or higher